QED-92/cyber-security/modules/ffuf/ffuf.md

 | `-rate`              | `Max requests per second`                     |
 | `-t`                 | `Number of concurrent threads (default: 40)`  |
 | `-se`                | `Stop on spurious errors`                     |

-The following example enforces a 1 second pause between requests.
-Since the default number of concurrent threads is 40, this will amount to 40 requests per second.

 **Examples:**